dwiegreffe/mdsrv-web/faq.md

 Whereas the id (example_id) must be the name of the trajectory file in the trajectory directory, and the id must be unique.
 Currently, only trajectories in the XTC format can be streamed.

-	How do I stream a trajectory from the MDsrv?
+#### How do I stream a trajectory from the MDsrv?

 1. Open the Extensions panel at the bottom.
 2. Open the XTC Stream Trajectory menu in the Extensions panel.
-3. Enter the Server URL where the trajectory is stored (Must be an MDsrv instance - ((What does this mean?
-Rene))).
+3. Enter the Server URL where the trajectory is stored (Must be an MDsrv instance).
 4. Select the trajectory you want to stream via the Trajectory parameter.
 5. Import the structure corresponding to the trajectory (see FAQ "How can I import a structure?")
 6. Select this structure via the Model parameter.
 7. Select Add Xtc Stream Trajectory.

+A guide with screenshots can be found at [Remote Sessions](remote.html)

-	Do I need a public IP to share data with the world?
+#### Do I need a public IP to share data with the world?

 To make your server globally visible you need a public IP.
 Otherwise it is only visible to devices within your local network.

-	I developed a really nice representation and perspective on my trajectory.
+#### I developed a really nice representation and perspective on my trajectory.
 How do I save this and make it available for others?

 See FAQ: "How can I share the session I have prepared?"

-	How to align two or more structures?
+#### How to align two or more structures?

 1. Import a Clustal alignment and the corresponding structures.
 2. Match the sequences of the alignment with the structures using the Match Sequence Alignment menu in the Extension Panel at the bottom.
 For each sequence in the alignment, you must specify which sequence of the structure should be matched to it (structure, entity, chain, and instance).